Posted on August 13th, 2016 - Fiona

 “Encourage family fun outdoors, in an age where technology and screens are such a draw to a sedentary indoor life”

 Welcome back if you are a regular to Country Kids and if you are new please join in.
 You will find plenty of inspiration for enjoying outdoor space and please do share your own adventures.
-We support the #30DaysWild challenge and National Trust 100 things to do before you are 11¾ along with all other ideas for family fun outside.
+We support the National Trust 100 things to do before you are 11¾ along with all other ideas for family fun outside.

 Guidelines for Joining in: